Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 in different time zones.

-Create office hours to manage workplace traffic and provide flexibility to
+Create office hours to manage workplace traffic and provide flexibility to your employees.

 employees.
 There are several ways to approach this.